davi1985/davi1985/README.md

 ### About me
-I'm 35 years old.
-This year I will finished my degree in System Analysis and Development.
-In my job usually I working with technologies like - ReactJS, NextJS and Typescript.
+I'm an engaged and excited developer, developing my skills in front-end development.
+I was a security guard for 11 years, when I was 32 years I started my first degree, and I finally graduate in 2021.

+I'm currently working as a Front End at Midway.

 ### What I'm focusing on  🧑‍💻⚡️